 Getting feedback from other massage therapists can be one of the most helpful ways to vet a CE provider.
 Before signing up for a course, look for reviews and testimonials from past students.
 You can often find these on the provider’s website or by searching online.
 Building a network of professional contacts is also invaluable.
 Ask colleagues about their experiences and which instructors or courses they recommend.
 Hearing a firsthand account can give you a much clearer picture of the course quality and teaching style.

-Verify Your Course Meets State Requirements
+Does Your Course Meet State Requirements?

 Investing in a new course is exciting, but before you put down a deposit, you need to do a little homework.
 The last thing you want is to complete a fantastic workshop only to find out it doesn’t count toward your license renewal.
 Every state has its own set of rules for continuing education, so it’s your responsibility to make sure the course you choose meets those specific requirements.
 Taking a few minutes to verify everything upfront will save you a lot of potential headaches later on.

-Check Your State Massage Board’s Website
+Go Straight to the Source: Your State Board’s Website

 Your state’s massage therapy board is the final authority on what counts for CE credit.
 The most direct way to confirm a course is accepted is to visit their official website.
 Most boards have a list of approved providers or specific criteria that courses must meet.
 Think of this as your final check before committing.
 Even if a course provider says they are approved in your state, it’s always smart to verify with your board directly.
 This simple step ensures your hard work and investment will be officially recognized when it’s time to renew your license.